bbeckenb/Wealth_and_Budget_App/README.md

 ![Dashboard Dollar View](static/images/readme/DashboardDollarView.png)

-To the right of the dollar view in the dahsboard is a pie chart that shows a percentage breakdown of how Financial Institution sums (without loans) represent a User's total wealth.
+To the right of the dollar view in the dashboard is a pie chart that shows a percentage breakdown of how Financial Institution sums (without loans) represent a User's total wealth.
 This utilizes Google Charts.

 ![Pie Chart](static/images/readme/PieChart.png)

+As a User deletes Financial Institutions and/or Accounts to track, the Dashboard will update on the static page to reflect the changes.

 <a name="RunningLocally"></a>